An overview of 14 generative AI writing tools

 Anyword touts more than 85 “data-driven ways to create copy that converts,” as well as ad account integration, the option to blacklist words, and a Continuous Optimization feature.
 You can use it to create, improve, and score copy based on your business goals, and its built-in plagiarism checker claims to ensure original content.

 Anyword is best suited for short-form copy, and it only uses APIs — no plug-and-play.
 It’s also expensive if you want to use features like Predictive Performance Score.
-Those are only available on the Data-Driven plan, which begins at $83 a month and works on a sliding scale based on how many words you need.
-Starter employs the same sliding scale and begins at $24 a month.
+Those are only available on the Data-Driven plan, which begins at $99 a month and works on a sliding scale based on how many words you need.
+Starter employs the same sliding scale and begins at $49 a month.
+A seven-day free trial is available.

 10. INK for All